Kissing number: Mathematical statement

 Thus the problem for each dimension can be expressed in the existential theory of the reals.
-However, general methods of solving problems in this form take at least exponential time which is why this problem has only been solved up to four dimensions.
-By adding additional variables, $y_{nm}$ this can be converted to a single quartic equation in N(N − 1)/2 + DN variables:
+However, general methods of solving problems in this form take at least exponential time; that is why this problem has only been solved up to four dimensions.
+By using additional variables y_{nm}, this can be converted to a single quartic equation in $N(N-1)/2 + DN$ variables: